Josh Williams (soccer): New York City FC

 On December 8, 2014, Williams was traded to MLS expansion club New York City FC in exchange for allocation money.
 He became the eighth signing in club history, and the third defender to join the club ahead of its first season.

-Williams was named to the starting 11 for the first match in NYCFC history, away to fellow expansion side Orlando City on March 8, 2015.
+Williams was named to the starting 11 for the first match in NYCFC history, away to fellow expansion side Orlando City SC on March 8, 2015.
 He went the full 90 minutes as the match ended in a 1–1 draw.
 Williams also started the club's first home match at Yankee Stadium, going 79 minutes of a 2–0 victory over New England Revolution before being replaced by Shay Facey.
 Williams traveled with the team to face Colorado Rapids, but was sent to the emergency room on March 20 and eventually diagnosed with viral pericarditis.
 Two games after his return, he then suffered an adductor strain that caused him to miss all but one match until July.
 On July 25, Williams was waived by NYCFC.
 He finished his spell with the club having made five appearances, all in MLS play.